StephanStu/Memory-Management-Chatbot/README.md

 # Memory-Management-Chatbot
 This is my solution for the 3rd project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The goal of this project is to optimize a chatbot-application with respect to memory management on the heap.
+This project was accepted by Udacity's reviewer on 25th of December 2021 (see [here](https://review.udacity.com/#!/reviews/3341202)).

 ## Summary
 The ChatBot code creates a dialogue where users can ask questions about some aspects of memory management in C++.
 After the knowledge base of the chatbot has been loaded from a text file, a knowledge graph representation is created in computer memory, where chatbot answers represent the graph nodes and user queries represent the graph edges.
 After a user query has been sent to the chatbot, the Levenshtein distance is used to identify the most probable answer.